 digits.
 There are absolutely no clues to its construction (substitution, transposition, both, nihilist, Vigenere etc).

 Nor are there any clues to its contents (e.g. possible words).

 3. Current status

-It remains unbroken, and is arguably the single most famous unbroken public-domain cipher not considered to
+As of March 2016 it remains unbroken, and is arguably the single most famous unbroken public-domain cipher not considered to

 be a hoax (such as the Beale cipher).

 Very few articles have appeared on attempts to break the cipher: two in The Cryptogram magazine 1952 and

 1959, and one in Cryptologia in 1978.
 The latter makes some useful observations: